Skip to content

 conda activate ldsc

-Data Preparation
+Data preparation

-In this tutoial, we will use sample summary statistics for HDLC and LDLC from Jenger. - Kanai, Masahiro, et al. "Genetic analysis of quantitative traits in the Japanese population links cell types to complex human diseases."
+In this tutorial, we will use sample summary statistics for HDLC and LDLC from Jenger. - Kanai, Masahiro, et al. "Genetic analysis of quantitative traits in the Japanese population links cell types to complex human diseases."
 Nature genetics 50.3 (2018): 390-400.

 The Miami plot for the two traits: